drfuzzi/INF2009_EdgeImpulse/README.md

-**Lab Manual: Data Analytics with Raspberry Pi 4 using LiDAR and Ultrasonic Sensors**
+**Data Analytics with Raspberry Pi 4 using LiDAR and Ultrasonic Sensors**

 **Objective:** By the end of this session, participants will be proficient in setting up and using LiDAR and ultrasonic sensors with Raspberry Pi 4 for data collection and basic analytics.